snamretsuek/Optima.Net/src/Optima.Net/README.md

 # Optima.Net

 Optima.Net is a functional utility toolkit for C#.
-It provides Optional/<T/> and Result types for safe, expressive, exception-free programming.
+It provides Optional\<T\> and Result types for safe, expressive, exception-free programming.
 It brings LINQ support, async flows, typed errors, functional pipelines, and clean compositional patterns — ideal for domain-driven design, validation, and modern services that value correctness, clarity, and predictable error handling.